-Onboard Power LED (LE1)
+Onboard Power LED

-An Onboard Power LED is located at LE1.
-This LED Indicator is lit when the system is on.
-Be sure to unplug the power cable before removing or adding any components.
-See the table on the right for more details.
+An Onboard Power LED is located at LED2 on the serverboard.
+When this LED is on, the system is on.
+Be sure to turn off the system and unplug the power cord before removing or installing components.
+See the tables at right for more information.

-Onboard PWR LED Indicator
+Onboard PWR LED Indicator Settings

 LED Color Definition

 Off System Off (PWR cable not connected)

 Green System On

-Green: Flashing Quickly ACPI S1 State
+Green: Flashing ACPI S1 State

-BMC Heartbeat LED
+BMC Activity LED

-A BMC Heartbeat LED is located at LEM1 on the motherboard.
-When blinking, BMC is functioning normally.
+A BMC Heartbeat LED is located at LED1 on the serverboard.
+When DM1 is blinking, BMC functions normally.
+See the table at right for more information.